matkoniecz/UnNetHackPlus/Dumping-grounds.md

 True rumor	NetHack doesn't care if you live or die.
 Slash'EM wants you DEAD True rumor	Once you are dead and buried, a Rogue will dig you up and ascend with a tin of your corpse.
 True rumor	PROTIP: To defeat Demogorgon, hit it until it dies.
-True rumor	Playing on public servers promotes good habits.
-True rumor	Remember, Don't eat anything while satiated after eating a huge chunk of meat.
-True rumor	Remember: Where ever you go, there you are!
-True rumor	Roy Smeding likes penis
-True rumor	Running shoes work better with a light napsack.
-True rumor	Sinks also operate as gravity wells.
-True rumor	So i herd the Wizard of Yendor lieks mudkips?
-True rumor	Thats what she said!
 True rumor	The gods appreciate honesty; only blessed things will always speak truth.
-True rumor	They say Gehennom is not for the light-hearted True rumor	They say Wikipedia is unreliable.
-True rumor	They say diamonds never get dull from engraving.
-True rumor	They say if you exterminate bugs, you'll get snakes on the plane True rumor	They say it can help to give The Wizard the finger.
-True rumor	They say no dog was ever charged with theft.
-True rumor	They say that Croesus is a popular name around these parts.
-True rumor	They say that Demogorgon can PWN ur arse True rumor	They say that Fatty eats babies.
-True rumor	They say that Medusa is REALLY ugly
-True rumor	They say that Vlad used to make various shortcuts down the dungeon.
-True rumor	They say that a diamond can engrave anything.
-True rumor	They say that a hard hat will protect you from falling rocks.
+True rumor	They say Gehennom is not for the light-hearted True rumor	They say that a hard hat will protect you from falling rocks.
 True rumor	They say that a magic lamp never burns out.
 True rumor	They say that a mirror will not frighten a nymph.